RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/structure/index.md

 :link-type: doc
 :class-title: sd-text-center

-{{pp_meta.name}} also recognizes and works with several files in the root directory of your repository.
+{{ccc.name}} also recognizes and works with several files in the root directory of your repository.
 :::

 ::::